 Feel and experience what flying is all about by taking a Trial Introductory Flight with us.
 This flight is designed to take around 40 minutes and it will give you the feel of the aircraft and what it is like to fly it.
 You will be in the aircraft with a fully qualified Flight Instructor who will guide you through every step of the way to ensure that you have a pleasant experience in what it is like to be in the air flying the aircraft.
 You will see how the aircraft responds to your control inputs.
 The flight will be preceded by a pre-flight brief and at the completion of your flight you will receive a post flight brief.
 You will have opportunities to ask questions before, during and after the flight as this is an experience for you.
 The Trial Introductory Flight counts towards your flight lessons if you elect to continue to learn to fly.
 In fact, it is part of your first lesson.

-The first stage of flight training is towards your Pilot Certificate which requires 20 hours of dual training and 5 hours of solo training as a minimum.
+The first stage of flight training is towards your Pilot Certificate which requires 20 hours of dual training including 5 hours of solo training as a minimum.
 One or two lessons per week is considered a good learning rate and so at this rate you would expect to achieve your Pilot Certificate after about three to five months.
 The Pilot Certificate gives you the privilege to fly within 25 nautical miles from the departure aerodrome.

 The second stage of flight training is towards your Passenger Endorsement which requires 10 hours of solo flight (a further 5 hours solo from the Pilot Certificate training).
 The Passenger Endorsement allows you to take passengers with you while you stay within 25 nautical miles from the departure aerodrome.